simon-ritchie/apysc/docs_src/source/array_pop.md

 # Array class pop interface

-This page will explain the `Array` class `pop` method interface.
+This page explains the `Array` class `pop` method interface.

 ## What interface is this?

-The `pop` method interface will remove the last value from an array and return that value.
+The `pop` method interface removes the last value from an array and returns that value.

 ## Basic usage